 Notice in the Supplement Facts list above, magnesium is listed twice.
 Both times it is called magnesium beta-hydroxy butyrate.
 What's that?
 It's the mineral magnesium bonded to beta-hydroxybutyrate.
 Beta hydroxybutyrate (BHB) is a ketone.
 The BHB ketone is popular with those doing the ketogenic diet.
 Taking BHB supplements will raise ketones in the blood.
 But what about gut health?

 Some research suggests BHB may reduce inflammation.
 Animal studies suggest BHB reduces inflammation and even improves social behavior.
-Human research on BHB and leaky gut, IBS, and Crohn's need to be conducted.
+Human research on BHB and leaky gut, IBS, and Crohn's needs to be conducted.

 Grape Seed Extract